 It covers all of the important terms of employment, including start date, position and duties, hours of work and remuneration.

 Who can use this template?

-- Businesses looking to employ full time staff
+- Business looking to employ full time staff

 What does a Full Time Employment Contract include?

 - Position – details of the position, including start date, location, manager and duties

 - Probation– optional clause, allows you to have a trial period to assess performance and suitability for the position

 - Ordinary Hours of Work – regular hours per week, including days and times, and paid or unpaid breaks

 - Leave – entitlements to annual leave, personal/carers’ leave and other types of leave